Miriam Defensor Santiago: Third term, 2010–2016

 She was one of the three senators who voted against the conviction of Supreme Court Chief Justice Renato Corona during his impeachment trial on May 29, 2012; Corona was ultimately found guilty of his failure to disclose to the public his statement of assets, liabilities and net worth.
 On December 4, she exposed that the Senate president, Juan Ponce Enrile, used Senate funds to give away as cash gifts.
 Every senator, except Defensor Santiago and two others, received ₱2 million.
 This led to the Priority Development Assistance Fund scandal, which charged the Senate president with charges of plunder from Defensor Santiago's live Senate hearings.

 On December 17, the Reproductive Health Act of 2012, which instilled reproductive health education throughout the nation, was passed.
 The law was created by Pia Cayetano along with Defensor Santiago.
 The Philippine Act on Crimes Against International Humanitarian Law proposed to safeguard human rights in the nation.
-Defensor Santiago was the senator which filed the act.
+Defensor Santiago was the senator who filed the act.
 She exposed and named numerous jueteng (illegal gambling) lords and illegal-logging lords throughout this term.
 She was the first Filipino elected as a commissioner for the International Development Law Organization (IDLO) in 2016.
 Her role in the organization was advisory to the international law community.